-Do you children usually wake up at dawn that day we push back the clocks?
+Do your children usually wake up at dawn that day we push back the clock?
 Here’s how to get their bedtimes and wake-times back to normal.

 Some things in the world should just be predictable, know what I mean?